 - In public conversations, the couple openly refers to their union as a marriage.

 WHAT IF COMMON LAW SPOUSES MOVE TO ANOTHER STATE?

 If you and your common law spouse move from Colorado to a state that does not recognize common law marriages, your valid common law marriage is still valid under the U.S. Constitution’s “Full Faith and Credit” clause that requires states to recognize legal marriages in other states.

 Our office fields many questions about common law marriages in Colorado each month.
-If you have a questions about issues pertaining to Colorado common law marriages, feel free to contact our office for a complementary consultation from our leading Colorado Springs family lawyer Michael T. Allen.
+If you have a questions like “how much does a divorce lawyer cost” or about issues pertaining to Colorado common law marriages, feel free to contact our office for a complementary consultation from our leading Colorado Springs family lawyer Michael T. Allen.